-Absence among disadvantaged pupils was 8% higher than their peers in 2022/23 and persistent absence 26.7% higher.
-We recognise this gap is too large which is why raising the attendance of our disadvantaged pupils is a focus of our current plan.
+Absence among disadvantaged pupils was 2.2% lower than their peers in 2022/23 and persistent absence 3.7% lower than in previous years.

 Further information (optional)

 Additional activity

 Funding from The Greggs Foundation enables every child to be provided with a free breakfast each morning ensuring a healthy start to the day allowing readiness to learn and removing any barrier of hunger.
 In addition to this, the foundation also supports our families with food vouchers and in some cases the provision of white goods.